avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

           s.canvas = s.best_canvas
         return s.canvas

-`hill_clim` _is the main function in the program. it is one big JAX loop construct.
-JAX loops (jax.experimental.loops for now) is a syntactic sugar for lax.fori\\_loop_
+`hill\_clim` is the main function in the program. it is one big JAX loop construct.
+JAX loops (jax.experimental.loops for now) is a syntactic sugar functions like lax.fori\_loop\_ and lax.cond. lax loops that have more than a few statements and nesting gets very complicated.
+JAX loops however bring it somehwat close to standard python loops.
+The only caveat is that the loop state, ie anything that mutates across interations have to be stored as a scope member.
+For us, this includes the best_score, best_canvas and the PRNG key which is refreshed in every interation.